fdeblasio/pokeemerald-expansion/notes.md

 - Make seperate Pokédex for post-game similar to SwSh DLC Pokédexes?
 - Fire Blast/Hydro Pump/Stone Edge accurate in respective weathers?
     - Make Thunder also accurate in Electric Terrain?
+- Aqua Ring heals more with Water Bubble?
+In rain?
 - Calculate Electro Ball more similarly to Gyro Ball?
 - New moves:
+    - Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
     - Add more basic moves for level up coverage (like a 40 power Ground move or a 60 power physical Fairy move)
         - Add in Magnitude variations as their own moves in order to get more Ground moves?
     - Ideally every Pokemon can learn their types' 40/65/90 power moves